-The Compensation Committee believes that the granting of a bonus is appropriate to motivate the Named Executive Officers.
+The Compensation Committee believes that the granting of a bonus is appropriate to motivate our Named Executive Officers.
 The bonuses are to be rewarded in the discretion of the Compensation Committee and the Board of Directors, based on a review of achievements for the year.
 The Compensation Committee focuses on individual performance, which enables the Compensation Committee to differentiate among executives and emphasize the link between personal performance and compensation.
-The Compensation Committee also used information from the Meridian executive compensation benchmarking report in determining bonus amounts.
-Although the Compensation Committee does not use any fixed formula in determining bonuses, it does link bonuses to objectives the Compensation Committee deems important such as for 2023, effective M&A strategy and implementation, financings, and achievement of clinical milestones.
+The Compensation Committee also used information from the executive compensation report prepared by Meridian in December 2023 in determining bonus amounts.
+Although the Compensation Committee does not use any fixed formula in determining bonuses, it does link bonuses to objectives the Compensation Committee deems important such as effective M&A strategy and implementation, financings, and achievement of clinical milestones.

-- Mr. Shallcross' employment agreement provided that he was eligible for a target bonus of up to fifty percent (50%) of his base salary in cash.
-After considering Mr. Shallcross' achievement relative to performance goals in 2023, the Compensation Committee approved a \$350,000 cash bonus, or 114% of target. - Dr. Tufaro's employment agreement provided that he was eligible for a target bonus of up to forty percent (40%) of his base salary in cash.
-Because he served only until May 10, 2023, Dr. Tufaro did not receive a cash bonus for 2023.
+• Mr. Shallcross' employment agreement provided that he was eligible for a target bonus of up to fifty percent (50%) of his base salary in cash.
+After considering Mr. Shallcross' achievement relative to performance goals in 2024, the Compensation Committee approved a \$200,000 cash bonus, or 62% of target.